RagnarB83/ash-documentation/docs/workflows.rst

 - Example 3b shows how the same can be accomplished in a more parallel fashion (Singlepoint_parallel)
 - Example 4a shows how multiple single-point energies on multiple XYZ-files can be easily run.
 - Example 4b shows how the same can be accomplished in a more parallel fashion (Singlepoint_parallel)
+- Example 5 shows how one can calculate localized orbitals and create Cube files for a collection of XYZ-files or a multi-XYZ file

-An even more advanced workflow combines metadynamic-based conformational sampling (Crest procedure by Grimme) from a starting structure, automatically performs DFT geometry optimizations for each conformer and finally evaluates a high-level single-point energy.
+An even more advanced workflow combines metadynamics-based conformational sampling (Crest procedure by Grimme) from a starting structure, automatically performs DFT geometry optimizations for each conformer and finally evaluates a high-level single-point energy.

-- See Example 5.
+- See Example 6.

 ##############################################################################